AbsaOSS/cobrix/README.md

 Among the motivations for this project, it is possible to highlight:

-- Lack of expertise in the Cobol ecosystem, which makes it hard to integrate mainframes into data engineering strategies
+- Lack of expertise in the Cobol ecosystem, which makes it hard to integrate mainframes into data engineering strategies.

-- Lack of support from the open-source community to initiatives in this field
+- Lack of support from the open-source community to initiatives in this field.

-- The overwhelming majority (if not all) of tools to cope with this domain are proprietary
+- The overwhelming majority (if not all) of tools to cope with this domain are proprietary.

-- Several institutions struggle daily to maintain their legacy mainframes, which prevents them from evolving to more modern approaches to data management
+- Several institutions struggle daily to maintain their legacy mainframes, which prevents them from evolving to more modern approaches to data management.

-- Mainframe data can only take part in data science activities through very expensive investments
+- Mainframe data can only take part in data science activities through very expensive investments.

 ## Features

-- Supports primitive types (although some are "Cobol compiler specific")
+- Supports primitive types (although some are "Cobol compiler specific").

-- Supports REDEFINES, OCCURS and DEPENDING ON fields (e.g. unchecked unions and variable-size arrays)
+- Supports REDEFINES, OCCURS and DEPENDING ON fields (e.g. unchecked unions and variable-size arrays).

-- Supports nested structures and arrays
+- Supports nested structures and arrays.

-- Supports HDFS as well as local file systems
+- Supports Hadoop (HDFS, S3, ...) as well as local file system.

-- The COBOL copybooks parser doesn't have a Spark dependency and can be reused for integrating into other data processing engines
+- The COBOL copybooks parser doesn't have a Spark dependency and can be reused for integrating into other data processing engines.

 ## Videos